Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 • Cakes and pastries

-• White rice
+• White rice and other refined carbohydrates

 2. Sugary Foods and Drinks

-The exact reason is not fully understood.
+The exact reason for this association is still not fully understood.

 Quick Tip